Recovering from RAID Array Format on NAS QNAP Turbo Station TS-432XU / TS-432XU-RP: Data Recovery Essentials

 In summary, regular performance monitoring and optimization of NAS QNAP Turbo Station TS-432XU / TS-432XU-RP devices can help in early detection of hardware failures, monitoring and maintaining RAID configurations, ensuring successful backups, optimizing system performance, and staying up to date with firmware and software updates, all of which contribute to preventing data loss.

-Although NAS Turbo Station TS-432XU / TS-432XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-432XU / TS-432XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view